Beyond Single-Turn: A Survey on Multi-Turn Interactions with Large Language Models: Multi-Turn Interaction Tasks

 \paragraph{Dataset Evolution} We observe a clear trajectory toward larger and more comprehensive datasets, with benchmark sizes expanding from just 80 examples in MT-bench to over 1,000 in newer benchmarks like MT-Bench 101, M2Lingual, and FairMT-Bench.
 This growth reflects a recognition that robust evaluation requires broader coverage of interaction patterns and abilities.
 Simultaneously, data curation methodologies have evolved from primarily human-generated content toward automated and LLM-assisted generation processes, addressing scalability challenges while maintaining quality.
 Despite this expansion, current benchmarks predominantly limit conversations to 10 or fewer turns, leaving the domain of extended multi-turn interactions (dozens or hundreds of turns) largely unexplored.

 \paragraph{Evaluation Methodologies} The evaluation landscape has diversified considerably, transitioning from relatively simple rule-based metrics toward more nuanced and fine-grained assessment frameworks.
 This evolution parallels the increasing sophistication of LLM capabilities and application scenarios.
-LLM-as-judge approaches have emerged as particularly promising, offering cost-effective evaluation solutions that can scale with the growing complexity of benchmarks.
-MT-bench \cite{zheng2023judging} pioneered this approach while acknowledging inherent biases, subsequent studies have further elucidated critical issues.
+LLM-as-a-judge approaches have emerged as particularly promising, offering cost-effective evaluation solutions that can scale with the growing complexity of benchmarks.
+MT-Bench \citep{zheng2023judging} pioneered this approach while also acknowledging inherent biases, and subsequent studies have further clarified its limitations.

-Recent studies highlight several concerning limitations: Preference Leakage, as demonstrated by Li et al. (2025) \cite{li2025preference}, shows bias toward responses from models sharing architectural or training lineage with the judge model, compromising evaluation fairness.
-Contextual Sensitivity, revealed by Xu et al. (2025) \cite{xu2025does}, manifests as performance degradation when evaluating outputs dependent on external context, such as retrieval-augmented generation, where even state-of-the-art judges struggle with consistency.
+Recent studies highlight several concerning limitations: Preference Leakage, as demonstrated by \citet{li2025preference}, shows bias toward responses from models sharing architectural or training lineage with the judge model, compromising evaluation fairness.
+Contextual Sensitivity, revealed by \citet{xu2025does}, manifests as performance degradation when evaluating outputs dependent on external context, such as retrieval-augmented generation, where even state-of-the-art judges struggle with consistency.
 Reference Dependence is another issue, as evaluations often exhibit brittleness when reference solutions are unavailable or when multiple valid approaches exist, a common scenario in open-ended multi-turn interactions.

 These challenges underscore the continued importance of human evaluation validation.
-Human-AI agreement checks are necessary to establish the reliability of automated evaluation methods, yet our analysis reveals that relatively few benchmarks incorporate substantial human agreement verification, representing a critical weakness in current evaluation frameworks, potentially allowing biases and inconsistencies to persist undetected.
+Human--AI agreement checks are essential for establishing the reliability of automated evaluation methods, yet relatively few benchmarks incorporate substantial human agreement verification---a critical gap that risks allowing biases and inconsistencies to persist undetected.